Manish Sisodia: Education reforms

-As a result of Sisodia's efforts, Delhi's education system has seen many positive changes.
-Since 2016, Delhi government schools have performed better than the private schools in 12th board examinations.
-There was a 20 per cent increase in the number of students between class three and five who can solve arithmetic division problems because of the effective implementation of Mission Buniyaad.
-Around 8 lakh students attend daily Happiness Classes, while around 7 lakh students are attending Entrepreneurship Classes which are impacting their mindsets and behaviour positively.

-Further adding to the mindset curricula, Manish Sisodia has also introduced world’s largest student entrepreneurship program “Business Blasters”.
-The program empowers students to develop a job provider’s mindset by setting up their own businesses for which each student is provided seed money of Rs 2000.
-It is a multi-component intervention focused on experiential learning that includes field projects, interviews, classroom activities and live interaction with entrepreneurs.
-In its first edition of the Business Blasters program 126 students made it to the final round and exhibited their businesses at Business Blasters Expo- 2022 held on March 5, 2022.
+Manish Sisodia had also introduced a student entrepreneurship program “Business Blasters”.
+The program empowered students to develop a job provider's mindset by setting up their own businesses for which each student was provided seed money of Rs 2000.
+It was a multi-component intervention focused on experiential learning that includes field projects, interviews, classroom activities and live interaction with entrepreneurs.
+In its first edition of the Business Blasters program 126 students made it to the final round and exhibited their businesses at Business Blasters Expo- 2022 held on 5 March 2022.

 In 2018, he delivered the keynote address at the Harvard India Conference at the Harvard Kennedy School on the Government's Education and Healthcare reforms.
 In 2017, he presented the Delhi Education model at the Global Education conference in Moscow, in front of educationists from 70 countries.

 In December 2021, Manish Sisodia presented Mindset Curricula (Happiness, Entrepreneurship and Deshbhakti) at RewirEd Summit in Dubai, to the education fraternity from all across the world.
 In May 2022, he shared the story of ‘restoring the faith of Delhi people in the government school system’ in the presence of ministers and public representatives from over 100 countries at the Education World Forum-2022 in London, UK.

-In 2021, he supported students to cancel CBSE Board Exam 2020-21 of Class 10 amid rising Covid-19 cases.
+In 2021, he supported students to cancel CBSE Board Exam 2020-21 of Class 10 amid rising COVID-19 cases.

 In August 2022, his education policy received acclaim from The New York Times.